What is Debt Counselling

 |10) Right to statements of payments being distributed|

-Assisting over indebted clients with all their monthly debt repayments, reducing it by 50%, making it much more affordable to pay on a monthly basis.
+Assisting over-indebted clients with all their monthly debt repayments, reducing it by 60%, making it much more affordable to pay on a monthly basis.
 The consumer has the responsibility of making regular monthly payments to avoid legal action being taken.
 The debt counselling process has a maximum period of 60 months within which they need to repay their debt ASAP.
-When all short term debt has been paid and the consumer indicates the ability and willingness to pay off their assets (Home loan/vehicle), they will then be issued with a clearance certificate.
+When all short-term debt has been paid and the consumer indicates the ability and willingness to pay off their assets (home loan), they will then be issued with a clearance certificate.

 |Legal protection from credit providers||Cannot incur any further debt|